dmpjs/vary/README.md

 Manipulate the HTTP Vary header.

-vary is based on [vary](https://www.npmjs.com/package/vary) and has been ported for use on Deno
+Vary is based on [vary](https://www.npmjs.com/package/vary) and has been ported for use on Deno

 ## Installation